Holiday rentals in Benalmádena

 There a reason they call this the Costa del Sol: With 320 days of sunshine per year and an average annual temperature of about 66 degrees Fahrenheit, you seldom have to pack anything more than a light sweater for your Benalmádena vacation (especially if you plan to visit the nude beach near Torrequebrada — though you will want to bring sandals to protect your feet from the gravelly shore).
 Expect highs in the mid- to upper 80s in the summer, along with some mugginess and a lot of vacationers.
 Spring and fall are also nice, when the water is still warm enough for swimming, but crowds are a bit thinner.
 December and January are the region’s wettest months; it’s about 61 degrees on average in January, with overnight lows dipping below 50.

-What are the top things to do in Benalmádena?
+Top things to do in Benalmádena

 Parque de la Paloma

 With walkways named after Spain’s most celebrated women authors, this large, centrally located green space is the tranquil heart of Benalmádena: It’s home to a lake, a cactus garden, and lots of free-roaming rabbits, chickens, peacocks, turtles, and swans.
 You can also ride the Ferris wheel at the nearby Tivoli World theme park.